 Normal rainwater is slightly acidic with a pH range of 5.3-6.0 because carbon dioxide and water in the air react together to form carbonic acid, a weak acid.
 When the pH level of rainwater falls below this range, it becomes acid rain.

-When these gases react with water molecules and oxygen among other chemicals found in the atmosphere, mild acidic chemical compounds such as sulfuric and nitric acid are formed resulting to acid rain.
-Acid rain generally leads to weathering of buildings, corrosion of metals, and peeling of paints on surfaces.
-Erupting volcanoes contains some chemicals that can cause acid rain.
-Apart from this, burning of fossil fuels, running of factories and automobiles due to human activities are few other reasons behind this activity.
+When these gases react with water molecules and oxygen, among other chemicals found in the atmosphere, mild acidic chemical compounds such as sulfuric and nitric acid are formed, resulting in acid rain.

-Presently, large amounts of acid deposition is witnessed in the southeastern Canada, northeastern United States and most of Europe, including portions of Sweden, Norway, and Germany.
+Presently, large amounts of acid deposition are witnessed in Southeastern Canada, Northeastern United States, and most of Europe, including portions of Sweden, Norway, and Germany.
 In addition, some amount of acid deposition is found in parts of South Asia, South Africa, Sri Lanka, and Southern India.

 Forms of Acid Rain